"The hand of a craftsman engaged in his craft is always pure."

 L-R Clockwise : The rabari artisans at Okhai posing for a group picture; Working on a bed cover design in the garden; Mithapur store and workshop centre at the hostel campus

-It is with this in mind that Tata Chemicals Society for Rural Development (TCSRD) set up Okhai.
-Further with the support of TCSRD, numerous self-help groups (SHGs) have been formed in the villages of Okhamandal and members of these groups are trained in the processes of modern handicraft production.
+The Okhai Centre for Empowerment aims to generate livelihoods for hundreds of rural artisans and semi-urban women while promoting traditional handicraft techniques that are at risk of becoming obsolete.
+Tata Chemicals Society for Rural Development (TCSRD) established Okhai with this mission in mind.
+With the support of TCSRD, numerous self-help groups (SHGs) have been formed in the villages of Okhamandal, where members are trained in modern handicraft production techniques.

 L-R :The artisans in training; Lakhu ben demonstrating her applique cutting skills

-Okhai strives to bring the traditions of India to customers all around the world with its unique creations and products.
+Okhai strives to bring the traditions of India to customers around the world with its unique creations and products.

 L – R clockwise : Color theory charts .
 Daily tea breaks with the women .
 Behind the scenes – portrait photography with Bharmi Ben.